 - If you are buying a used baby carrier, make sure it has not been recalled.
 Also, inspect it carefully, including the frame, clasps, buckles, and straps.

 - Even if your baby carrier has not been recalled, carefully check the condition of the carrier.
 Worn or old carriers can be a safety hazard for babies of any size.

-- Most baby carrier manufacturers include weight guidelines for their products.
+- Most baby carrier manufacturers include weight guidelines, directions for orientation of the baby, and info about duration of use for their products.
 Make sure to follow these guidelines to keep your baby safe.

 - You can also talk with your pediatrician to help you decide about the safety of the products you want to use for your baby.